john-costanzo/Phil/doc/source/menu.rst

 	  specified number of changes.

 	- **Across Lite** (.puz) is the format used by `Across Lite <https://www.litsoft.com/across/alite/download/>`_
-	- **Printable version** (.pdf) displays the blank grid along with clues
+	- **Printable version** (.pdf) displays the blank grid along with clues.
-	- **NYT submission** displays a form suitable for submission to the *New York Times*.
+	- **NYT submission** displays a format suitable for submission to the *New York Times*.
 It includes a blank grid, all clues and a filled in grid.

     |quick-layout|
         Layout an empty grid that is either 15x15 or 21x21.
-Repeated requests for a quick layout selects from a small set of grid patterns.
+Repeated requests for a quick layout selects from a small set of pre-defined grid patterns.

     |freeze-pattern|
-        Freezes the pattern from structural changes (i.e., adding or removing black squares).
+        Freeze the pattern from structural changes (i.e., adding or removing black squares).

     |clear-white-squares|
-        Clears answers in the white squares.
+        Clear answers in the white squares.

     |toggle-symmetry|
         Toggles whether the grid puzzle pattern must be symmetric.

     |toggle-recommended-answers|
-        Toggles whether *all* answers matching a the puzzle pattern are displayed or only moderately- and highly-recommended ones are.
+        Toggle whether *all* answers matching a the puzzle pattern are displayed or only moderately- and highly-recommended ones are.
 See `Recommended Answers
 	<recommendations.html#recommended-answers>`_  for more details.

     |auto-fill-puzzle|
+        Toggle auto-fill.

         First, save a copy of the puzzle (just in case you need to recover the puzzle's state).